-3 Does the behavior:

-Occur weekly to every other day?

-Require close supervision, verbal or physical redirection, or a combination of the three interventions?

-- If YES to both questions, STOP.
-Give the customer a score of 2 Moderate Problem. - If NO to either question, continue to step 4. - 4 Does the behavior:

-Occur less than weekly?

-Require some additional supervision or verbal redirection in a few situations, or a combination of both?

-- If YES to both questions, STOP.
-Give the customer a score of 1 Minor Problem. - If NO to either question, continue to step 5. - 5 Has the aggressive behavior either:

-Not been observed?

-Occurred, but not at a level that requires intervention?

-- If YES to either question, STOP.
-Give the customer a score of 0. - If NO to both questions, the customer meets some scoring criteria above, go back to step.
+3 Does the behavior: Occur weekly to every other day?
+AND Require close supervision, verbal or physical redirection, or a combination of the three interventions?
+If YES to both questions, STOP.
+Give the customer a score of 2 - Moderate Problem.
+If NO to either question, continue to step 4.
+4 Does the behavior: Occur less than weekly?
+AND Require some additional supervision or verbal redirection in a few situations, on a combination of both? • If YES to both questions, STOP.
+Give the customer a score of 1 - Minor Problem.
+If NO to either question, continue to step 5.
+5 Has the aggressive behavior either: Not been observed?
+OR Occurred, but not at a level that requires intervention? • If YES to either question, STOP.
+Give the customer a score of 0.
+If NO to both questions, the customer meets some scoring criteria above, go back to step.

-THIS DOCUMENT IS FOR AR CHIVE PURPOSES ONLY AND MAY NOT REFLECT CURRENT POLICY.